 A variety of interpretive programs are held from March through October with subjects ranging from wildflowers and birds to the history of the area.
-These free programs may include guided nature walks, night hikes to listen to nature sounds, live animal demonstrations, nature games, nature crafts and hummingbird banding.
+These free programs may include guided nature walks, night hikes to listen to nature sounds, live animal demonstrations, and nature games and crafts.
 A camping trip would not be complete without attending an evening program in the campground’s amphitheater.
 Interpretive tours of Montauk Mill showcase the community that once thrived in the Montauk valley.

 Program schedules are posted on bulletin boards in the campground, picnic areas, the lodge, mill and naturalist’s office.
 Programs are one hour or less (unless otherwise noted), free of charge and do not require reservations.
 Parents should accompany children to programs.